MichaelPihlblad/LK_ICS2_GW_CLIENT_NODERED/README.md

 2. Follow node-red on raspberry install guide: https://nodered.org/docs/getting-started/raspberrypi
 3. Continue with: [Install generic, step 2](#install---generic)

+## Development in docker
+Note: This is much faster than developing in QEMU or on target.
+The docker environment is set up to run the python emulator and use it in the config file.

+From the git repo folder, i.e. ~/LK_ICS2_GW_CLIENT_NODERED

+1. Build container: `docker build -t lkics2/node-red .`
+2. Create container: `docker run -it -p 1880:1880 -v [absolute path to LK_ICS2_GW_CLIENT_NODERED]:/LK_ICS2_GW_CLIENT_NODERED --name lkics2-nodered lkics2/node-red`
+  Notes:
+    * This will mount the git repo as /LK_ICS2_GW_CLIENT_NODERED inside docker
+    * change volume path to where you have the git repo checked out.
+    * If container already exists use start and exec commands below instead, or first remove the container: `docker rm lkics2-nodered`

+* to start existing container: `docker start -ai lkics2-nodered`
+* to start a new shell on a running instance of the container: `docker exec -it lkics2-nodered /bin/bash`
+* to get logs from the container: `docker logs lkics2-nodered`

 ## Python emulator for testing
 * install python3 modules dependencies (i.g. using pip install):
   * pyserial